downfromthetrees/the_magic_eye/README.md

 ## How does it work?

 Magic Eye creates hashes of images using brightness gradients.
-[Read more about the algorithm](docs/image_detection.md)).
+[Read more about the algorithm](docs/image_detection.md).

 ## Thanks

-* Thanks to u/creesch, u/agentlame, and everyone who has contributed to r/toolbox.
-Alexis owes you all a Lexus.
+* Thanks to u/creesch, u/agentlame, and everyone who has contributed to [r/toolbox](https://www.reddit.com/r/toolbox).
+Alexis owes you a Lexus.
 * Thanks to u/not_an_aardvark for his awesome [snoowrap](https://github.com/not-an-aardvark/snoowrap) project.